cheerful/freckle-apidocs/content/v2/projects.md

 : *Optional* **integer**
 : The ID of the Project Group the project will be associated with.

-stepping
+billing_increment
 : *Optional* **integer**
 : The billing increment used by this project.
-Defaults to 15
+Defaults to the account's default billing increment (which is `15` by default)

 color
 : *Optional* **string**